 Akitas are beautiful and popular dogs.
-But the Akita dog temperament should be taken into question before taking one into your home, especially “Can Akitas live with other dogs?”
+But the Akita dog temperament should be considered before taking one into your home, especially “Can Akitas live with other dogs?”

 This question should be asked when looking into any large breed to ensure that you’re not making a mistake.
 So, can Akitas live with other dogs?

-Akitas cannot live with other dogs naturally as their temperament is more dominant when it comes to other dogs, and are unpredictable with other animals in general.
+Akitas cannot live with other dogs naturally as their temperament is more dominant when it comes to other dogs, and they are unpredictable with other animals in general.
 Strict training and regular familiarizing an Akita with other dogs as a puppy can help.
 Still, more training will be necessary as it enters adulthood.

 The Akita is best suited to live in a one-dog home and can be a wonderful companion, a protective guard dog, and a loyal family member.